Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Kecleon.md

 ---
 Ability1: Color Change
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME352.png
+BookShinyImageName: HOME352_s.png
 BoxSprite: SRD-BoxSprite-kecleon.png
+DexCategory: Color Swap Pokemon
+DexDescription: "They are able to change their colors to blend with their surroundings.\
+  \ The only part of its body that can\u2019t change is the red zigzag line on its\
+  \ belly.
+Kecleon is very sneaky, smart and kind of insolent."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Protean
 HomeSprite: SRD-HomeSprite-kecleon.png
 Learnset: '[[SRD-Kecleon-Learnset]]'
 Legendary: 'No'
 Name: Kecleon
 Number: 352
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: kecleon.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 220
+  Kilograms: 22.0
+  Pounds: 48.5
 ---

 #PokeroleSRD/Pokedex